-Captain Lee Rosbach Net Worth | How Much Money Does Below Deck Captain Make?
+What is Captain Lee Rosbach's Net Worth?

 Lee Rosbach Net Worth

-Captain Lee’s net worth as of 2020 is estimated to be close to $1 million.
+Captain Lee’s net worth is estimated to be close to $1.5 million.
 Even though Captain Lee filed for bankruptcy in 2017, he seems to have bounced back and is on an upward trajectory financially.

 Read More: Where Is Below Deck Season 8 Filmed?